UEFA Champions League 2018 Qualifying

 Saravakos (better known for his time with Panathinaikos) had that summer led Greece at USA ’94 in what turned out to be an unsuccessful tournament for the Greek national team.
 Hosting the first leg at the historic Nikos Goumas Stadium, Saravakos opened the scoring with a typical superb strike on 44 minutes.
 The same player doubled AEK’s lead in the second half when pouncing upon his own rebound.
 AEK eventually defeated a strong Rangers team 3-0 over the two legs in a convincing display and a strong track record against Scottish sides has continued over the years.

 Matches against other Scottish teams

 These days there is no Saravakos in the AEK squad and the club no longer plays at the atmospheric Nea Filadelfia Nikos Goumas Stadium.
-With the Olympic Games being held in Athens during 2004, Giannis Granitsas, then president of AEK decided to demolish the stadium in June 2003 claiming that the stadium was too old.
-Another claim was that it had been structurally damaged by the 1999 Athens earthquake that killed 140 people.
+With the Olympic Games being held in Athens during 2004, Giannis Granitsas then president of AEK decided to demolish the stadium in June 2003 claiming that the stadium was too old.
+Another claim was that the ground had been structurally damaged by the 1999 Athens earthquake that killed 140 people.

 The club’s initial plan was to build a modern arena on the same northwestern Athens site; a stadium development that would mirror that of Olympiakos who had developed its ground and saw it used for the 2004 Olympic football tournament.
 But the ambitious plan of AEK was halted after various objections were raised by local residents and the looming of the Greek financial crisis.